 <ro>Animal Welfare League

 <bt>For any animal emergency, call the Animal Welfare League of Arlington, located at 2650 S. Arlington Mill Drive.
-Other services include shelter and adoption services, rabies, clinics and obedience and pet care classes.
+Other services include shelter and adoption services, rabies vaccinations, clinics and pet care classes.
 Call 703-931-9241.